cname87/project-perform-k8es/backend/utils-build/buildStagingImage/README.md

 Note:
 The node version used should correspond to the node version used in the production GCP environment so the testing closely matches the production environment.
-At 26-Apr-20 the node version used in GCP App Engine Standard environment was node 12.13.0.

 You only need to rebuild this image if the version of Node has to to be changed (because the production environment has moved to a new version).
 In that case you will need to edit the Dockerfile to pull the right base node image and rebuild the image.
 You also need to update the local cloudbuild.yaml file to change the version tag to denote the new node version.
 The Dockerfile that actually uses the built image uses the 'latest' tag and therefore does not need to be edited.